 The opportunity to choose the right school for your child is incredibly important.
 If you are considering Central Coast Adventist School we encourage you to contact us so that we can organise a time for your family to tour our campus.
 We would love the opportunity to meet you, answer your questions and show you what we have to offer your child.

 We welcome our new principal, Mr Tony Kent...

-CCAS: As most of our school community would now know, you will be starting at CCAS in 2015 in the role of Principal.
-Can you share with us what jobs/roles you have had up to this point in time?
+CCAS: Can you share with us what jobs/roles you have had up to this point in time?